pbrucla/cyber-instancer/README.md

 ## Requirements:

 - A kubernetes cluster.
 For this project (and this setup tutorial), we will be using [k3s](https://k3s.io/) deployed on a linux box, so [the minimum k3s requirement](https://docs.k3s.io/installation/requirements) must be met:
-  - An x86_64 linux machine with preferably minimum 4GB ram
+  - An x86_64 cloud linux machine or virtual machine with preferably minimum 4GB ram
     - Nothing other than the bare minimum in services (ssh) should be running. k3s requires a lot of ports, including 80, 443, 6443, and all ports 30000-32767
-    - All ports should be accessible from the internet
+    - All ports should be accessible from wherever users may be connectinf from
-    - Our guide assumes you are using ubuntu or a similar linux system, but should work on any standard linux distribution that k3s supports
 - A (sub)domain to point towards the application, including a wildcard subdomain for challenge urls.
 Ideally the DNS provider should have an API that's supported by cert-manager for easy certificate autoprovisioning.
 - A Docker registry.
 For this setup tutorial we will be self-hosting an unauthenticated Docker registry.
 Ideally the Docker registry should be on a domain which you can obtain an HTTPS certificate for.
 This tutorial will be using Cloudflare.
 - A postgres server.
 For this setup tutorial we will also be self-hosting it using Docker.